Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

 - Ask friends and family.
 Even if you drink wine regularly, acquiring enough corks to make many of the projects here will take a long time.
 Friends and family may be able to contribute to your collection.

 Do you have other tips for acquiring corks?
 Leave them in the comments section at the end of this article!

-I included this idea another craft article, but I had to mention it here as well.
 There are wooden and chipboard letters available at most craft stores in a wide variety of sizes.
 Any sort of general craft glue, such as a glue gun, or tacky glue, will work well for attaching your corks to the letter.
-Pick a first letter initial for a child's room or use your last letter initial for a general home decor piece.
+Pick a first letter initial for a child's room, or use your last letter initial for a general home decor piece.
 You can even get fancy with it and incorporate embellishments like ribbon.